WHAT DOES IT MEAN TO LIVE UNITED?

 WHAT IS THE COMMUNITY IMPACT FUND?

-The Community Investment Fund is comprised of all donations to the United Way of Washtenaw County that are not directed to a specific organization.
-The Community Investment Fund supports education, income and health efforts in the community, including:
+The Community Impact Fund is comprised of all donations to the United Way of Washtenaw County that are not directed to a specific organization.
+The Community Impact Fund supports education, income and health efforts in the community, including:

 - Close to 90 programs of local health and human service agencies

 - Being a part of local collaborations and coalitions including the Washtenaw Coordinated Funders; a partnership that leverages a maximum return on investment and community level outcomes

-- Core UWWC programs in financial literacy include a Mobile Financial Resource team, our Volunteer Center and 2-1-1 information and referral service.
+- Core UWWC programs in financial literacy include our Mobile Financial Resource team, our Volunteer Center and 2-1-1 information and referral service.

 WHY SHOULD I GIVE MONEY TO UNITED WAY OF WASHTENAW COUNTY INSTEAD OF DIRECTLY TO AN AGENCY?

 In a rapidly changing world, United Way of Washtenaw County is an active participant in building a stronger, healthier and more compassionate community.
 People usually need help with more than one issue and UWWC builds a strong safety net of community support.

 United Way does what no single organization alone can do.
 For over 90 years, we’ve brought together leaders from government, corporations, human service providers and the community to develop innovative solutions to local issues.
 We leverage funding for the network of programs that - together - make a meaningful, measurable difference in our community.